Monthly Market Report

 Executive Summary

-On the demand side, Bachelor's Degree, SQL, Data Analysis led across all scored postings.
-Data Science and Salesforce led the gap list — appearing in dozens of postings where candidates consistently fell short of the required depth.
+On the demand side, Bachelor's Degree, Communication Skills, SQL led across all scored postings.
+SAP and Industry Experience led the gap list — appearing in dozens of postings where candidates consistently fell short of the required depth.
 These aren't obscure skills.
-A 67% gap rate across 6 postings is a systemic problem, not an outlier.
+A 100% gap rate across 5 postings is a systemic problem, not an outlier.
 The L-level breakdown — which measures required skill depth from L1 (basic awareness) to L5 (architect-grade expertise) — reveals which skills are commoditized versus genuinely differentiating.
 Skills sitting at L3 or higher are where candidates get separated from the pack.

-Only 30% of postings disclosed salary.
-The numbers below are directional; treat them as a floor, not a guarantee.
-69% of postings were listed as remote or remote-friendly.
+Salary was disclosed in 36% of listings, which is workable but limits precision on the compensation side.
+61% of postings were listed as remote or remote-friendly.
 Ghost job signals were relatively low at 0%, suggesting above-average listing quality this month.
 The salary data, skill rankings, and company breakdown below pull from the same scored dataset — not survey data, not self-reported figures.

 Fit Score Distribution